Farming and Community Group Drought Funding Program

 Agriculture Victoria · Australia

-The Farming and Community Group Drought Funding Program supports eligible Victorian groups to engage technical experts and specialists to help farmers and landholders prepare for, respond to and manage drought and dry seasonal conditions.
+The Farming and Community Group Drought Funding Program provides Victorian groups with grants to engage technical experts and specialists to help farmers and landholders prepare for, respond to and manage drought and dry seasonal conditions.
 It is delivered by Agriculture Victoria under the Victorian Government Drought Support Program.

 Funding